zenglenn42/inversion-of-control/README.md

 - expose layout logic for easy modification by clients
 - support extensible component behavior through chainable, developer-supplied state reducers

 You still craft reasonable defaults for layout and behavior to meet your needs (and hopefully those of many others).
-However, if you allow one or more DIY behavior reducers to be passed in, then you may side-step the need to anticipate or laboriously support variant policies such as:
+However, if you allow one or more DIY behavior reducers to be passed in, then you may side-step the need to anticipate or laboriously support variant policies.
+For the Accordion, behavior variants might be:

 - only allow 1 visible item at a time
 - require at least 1 item be visible at all times
 - allow multiple visible items

+But wouldn't it be nice if you didn't have to code all those variants yourself and the author of the Accordion?

 <h5>&nbsp;</h5>
 Here's what the code might look like for enforcing the first two bullets: